-- If you select 0, your recipients will receive a reminder every day, until they sign.
+- If you Select 0, your recipients will receive a reminder every day, until they sign.

 - If you’re tempted to update the Envelope expiration settings, be careful.
 Once an envelope has expired, you’ll need to resend it, which will cost you a new envelope.

-7. User-level settings
+7. User-level Settings

-- From the home page, click on the silhouette and select ‘My Preferences’
+From the Home page, Click on the Silhouette and select My Preferences.

+If you’ve got one, adding your professional photo can give a more professional and personalized look to your envelopes.
+Add your position title and company if you haven’t done so when setting up the user profile and signature.
 You can choose from a selection of signatures and also upload one if you’ve got one saved as an image.
 If you want to draw one, you’ll get a better result by using your fingertips rather than your hand, so I recommend downloading the DocuSign mobile app.

 Privacy and Security

-In case you want to increase security by adding a second factor authentication.
+In case you want to increase security by adding a second-factor authentication.

-You’re off to a great start, but don’t stop there: the next step is to learn how to set up send your first DocuSign envelope!
+Turn on/off any events you do or don’t want to receive an email notification for.
+Your DocuSign account is now correctly set up!
+You’re off to a great start, but don’t stop there: the next step is to learn, How to set up send your first DocuSign envelope!